About Servorian

 Why this exists

-A decade of small business experience shaped the foundation.
+A decade of owning a skin clinic shaped the foundation.

-I have spent more than a decade running a small business myself.
-I know the daily pressure: managing clients, juggling workloads, keeping cash flow steady, and leaning on software that is supposed to make all of that easier.
+I spent more than a decade owning and operating a skin clinic.
+I know the daily pressure: managing clients, keeping appointment calendars moving, supporting treatment delivery, protecting cash flow, and leaning on software that is supposed to make all of that easier.

 But too often, it does not.
 The tools might look polished and the teams behind them might sound helpful, yet the actual product can still feel disconnected from the reality of running a business.

-That gap between what small businesses need and what software companies choose to build is the reason this platform exists.
+That gap between what salons and clinics actually need and what software companies choose to build is the reason this platform exists.
+There is real purpose behind it: to build software with the practical context of someone who has lived the challenges, not just studied the market.

 The problem with most software

-The disconnect is real, and small businesses feel it every day.
+The disconnect is real, and salons and clinics feel it every day.

-Finding software built by people who genuinely care about the businesses using it is even harder than finding software that covers the basics.
+Finding software built by people who genuinely care about the teams using it is even harder than finding software that covers the basics.

 Finding the right software is already hard

-Finding software that ticks most of the boxes is difficult enough before you even start asking whether the people behind it truly understand small business.
+Finding software that ticks most of the boxes is difficult enough before you even start asking whether the people behind it truly understand the businesses using it.

 Being heard is not the same as seeing change